There will reportedly be no mainline 'Call Of Duty' game in 2023

 According to a new report by Bloomberg‘s Jason Schreier, who cites “people familiar with the [release] plan”, some higher-ups in the company believe Activision has been releasing new installments in the series at too fast a pace.

-However, it seems like the coming years will not go without any Call Of Duty content from Activision at all.
+However, it seems like the coming years will not go without any CoD content from Activision at all.
 Schreier states that this year’s as-yet-untitled Modern Warfare sequel by Infinity Ward will go ahead as planned, alongside a new free-to-play online title slated for next year.

 The report also claims that the decision to delay the game is not related to Microsoft’s acquisition of Activision Blizzard.
 Notably, Activision has put out a mainline Call Of Duty game every year since 2005, starting with Call Of Duty 2.